UoB-COMSM0166/2025-group-4/README.md

 ## 9.4 Threats, Opportunities, Actions
 ###  Threats
 - Overcomplicated mechanics may alienate casual users.
-- No optimization for old hardware could cause energy waste.
+- No optimisation for old hardware could cause energy waste.
 - Lack of structured update process could lead to technical debt.

 ###  Opportunities
 - Use gravity mechanics as an educational metaphor (STEM-based levels).
-- Optimize with green software practices to target eco-conscious markets.
+- Optimise with green software practices to target eco-conscious markets.
 - Build loyalty with players through transparent update logs and version notes.

 ###  Actions